 Remember, the fact that a tool measures something doesn’t make it a priority.

-• Near me.
-For local service businesses, an optimized Google Business Profile is the driver of “near me” type searches, don’t use the phrase on your site.
+Near me.
+For local service businesses, an optimized Google Business Profile is the driver of “near me” type searches, you don’t need to use the phrase on your site.

 Remain Skeptical